 After Parkhouse’s design caught on, other companies and individuals kept on making improvements to it.
 In order to make hangers stronger and sturdier, some people began adding wooden reinforcements in the middle especially.
 Remember that the wire was bendable, and clothing tended to be heavier in the early 20th century than it is today.

-The year 1932 was another important evolutionary moment for the hanger.
+The year 1932 was another important evolutionary moment in the History of the Clothes Hanger.
 A man named Schuyler C. Hulett added inexpensive cardboard to the wire in order to further prevent wrinkling.
 To this day, many (if not most) dry cleaning companies still use a version of this wire and cardboard design.

 The Swinging ’60s

-Two important developments occurred in the 1960s.
+Two important developments in the History of the Clothes Hanger occurred in the 1960s.
 First, in 1965, Gerhard Wieckmann patented a new hanger design with a wire hook and wooden frame.
 His innovation prevented wrinkling and solved some other issues with the older design.

 The second was in 1967, when J.H.
 Batts patented an inexpensive molded plastic hanger.
 While plastics had been invented much earlier, they really took off in the 1960s.
 This not only made the manufacture of items such as hangers easier, it also made them less expensive to produce and sell.
 It was around this time that hangers truly became an essential tool in almost every household in America.